IBM/trusted-service-identity/docs/spire-helm.md

 # Deploying Tornjak with Helm charts
-This tutorial demonstrates the steps required to deploy Tornjak elements in Kuberentes cluster.
+This tutorial demonstrates the steps required to deploy Tornjak and SPIRE elements in Kubernetes cluster.

 There are two helm charts available:
 * tornjak - this helm chart deploys Tornjak server, SPIRE Server and all the components to support the management.
 Additionally, this chart contains a plugin for deploying [OIDC component](./spire-oidc-tutorial.md)
 * spire - this helm chart deploys SPIRE agents, one per every worker node.
-Additionally, the chart also install some optional elements like [workload registrar](./spire-workload-registrar.md) and webhook (TBD).
+Additionally, the chart install some optional elements like [workload registrar](./spire-workload-registrar.md) and webhook (TBD).

 ## Prerequisites
 The following installation was tested with: